Fudgy Brownies

 If you’re looking for the best homemade brownie recipe, look no further!
 These fudgy brownies are thick, rich, and perfectly chocolatey.

 I am 100% a sucker for a brownie.
-You can often find in our kitchen brownies stuffed with Oreos, mint brownies, espresso brownies or caramel brownies.
+You can often find in our kitchen brownies stuffed with Oreos, mint brownies, lunch lady brownies or caramel brownies.
 The only thing better than a warm brownie….is a warm brownie with ice cream on top.
 Best dessert ever!

 3 chocolate brownies on a table